Archast/projectAWS/README.md

 4. Configure the Auto Scaling Group, Load Balancer, and other services as per the architecture.
 5. Access the WordPress website through the Load Balancer's DNS name.

-## Contributing

-Contributions to this project are welcome!
-Please fork the repository and submit a pull request with your enhancements.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ---